Back to top

 }

-To reflect data changes in the data model which is displayed by the Viewer, you can call the viewer.refresh() method.
-This method will update the Viewer based on the data which was assigned to it.
+To reflect data changes in the data model that is displayed by the viewer, you can call the viewer.refresh() method.
+This method updates the viewer based on the data that is assigned to it.

-To change the data which is displayed use the viewer.setInput() method.
+To change the data use the viewer.setInput() method.

 1.5.
 Selection change listener

-Via the addSelectionChangedListener method you can add a ISelectionChangedListener listener to a viewer.
-The following code shows an example.
+Via the addSelectionChangedListener method you can add a listener to a viewer.
+This listener is an implementation of the ISelectionChangedListener interface.
+The following code shows an example that gets the selected element of the viewer.

 viewer.addSelectionChangedListener(new ISelectionChangedListener() {